babs257/Newsweek_project/README.md

 # Newsweek_project
-A clon of the newsweek home page using bootstrap
+A clone of the newsweek home page using bootstrap

+# Newsweek home page -  Bootstrap.
+### HTML, CSS, Bootstrap